Comparison·Jun 15, 2026·13 min read

 How does Floowed compare to other enterprise decisioning vendors?

 We have published side-by-side comparisons of Floowed vs Provenir, Floowed vs GDS Link, and Floowed vs CRIF.
 The pattern repeats: where document quality and time to first decision dominate, Floowed wins.
+For the category overview, see our credit decision engine comparison.

 What about regulatory audit requirements?